AdamMc331/mastering-room-migrations/migration_cheatsheet.md

 database.execSQL("DROP TABLE University")
 ```

-You can find a poll request for that [here](https://github.com/AdamMc331/mastering-room-migrations/pull/5).
+You can find a pull request for that [here](https://github.com/AdamMc331/mastering-room-migrations/pull/5).